murchandamus/bips/bip-update-process.md

 ## Copyright

 This BIP is licensed under the [BSD-2-Clause License](https://opensource.org/licenses/BSD-2-Clause).
-Some content was adapted from [BIP 2](BIP-0002.mediawiki) which was also licensed per BSD-2-Clause.
+Some content was adapted from [BIP 2](BIP-0002.mediawiki) which was also licensed under the BSD-2-Clause.

 ## Related Work